dhh23/early_modern/Classification/README.md

 # Classification

-Materials for picture classification used in the #earlymodern #DHH23 project
+Materials for image classification used in the #earlymodern #DHH23 project